quietui/quiet/docs/docs/components/breadcrumb.md

 ### Icon-only items

 To create icon-only breadcrumb item, slot in an icon and a visually hidden label for assistive devices.
-If you're using [Quiet Restyle](/docs/restyle), you can use its `visually-hidden` utility class to hide the label.
+If you're using [Quiet Restyle](/docs/restyle), you can use the `visually-hidden` utility class to hide the label.

 ```html {.example}
 <quiet-breadcrumb>